 Cryptocurrency has grown significantly over the last year, but many don’t yet understand how diverse cryptocurrency really is as an asset class.
 Every major coin has its own unique use cases driving its growth.
-Using blockchain analysis to track transaction patterns and analyze the characteristics of the biggest wallets holding different types of cryptocurrencies, we can learn more about how those use cases differ and compliment each other to create a dynamic cryptocurrency ecosystem.
+Using blockchain analysis to track transaction patterns and analyze the characteristics of the biggest wallets holding different types of cryptocurrencies, we can learn more about how those use cases differ and complement each other to create a dynamic crypto ecosystem.

 Looking across all cryptocurrencies during Q1 2021, the following have the highest transaction volumes: